Skip to main content

 Board of Governors rules apply to University contracts with private firms for individual research projects, as well as to arrangements for research consortia or research partnerships.
 Research conducted under such arrangements must be consistent with the University’s basic missions, and must preserve integrity, impartiality, and objectivity in research.
 The University may agree to protect sponsors’ proprietary information only upon a decision by the Chancellor followed by a report to the President.
 No such agreement may interfere with publication or defense of students’ research thesis or dissertations.
 Secret or classified research must be avoided except in rare instances and must be approved by the Chancellor and reported to the President.

-The Board of Governors of The University of North Carolina has enacted Policy 500.1 governing research relations with private enterprise and the publication of research findings.
-That policy addresses
+The Board of Governors of The University of North Carolina has enacted Policy 500.1, University Research Relations with Government Agencies and Private Entities, governing research relations with private enterprise and the publication of research findings.
+That policy addresses:

 1. the appropriateness of University research,